NRCan/energuide_api_deployment_docs/README.md

 Prerequisites
 -------------

-The following documentation assume you have set up the following:
+The following documentation assumes you have set up the following:

 * A Resource Group to place the application in
-* A Consumption Plan
+* A Service Plan
 * Access to the Azure CLI (on your desktop or a server with network access to Azure)

 Configuration